Peer Review Process

 The editorial and peer review process involves several essential roles:

-Editor-in-Chief provides overall editorial oversight, ensures the integrity of the peer review process, and assigns each submitted article to an appropriate handling Editor (also referred to simply as the Editor).
-Depending on the topic and specific circumstances, the Editor-in-Chief may appoint a suitable member of the Editorial Team to serve as the handling Editor or may choose to assume this role personally.
+Editor-in-Chief provides overall editorial oversight, ensures the integrity of the peer review process, and assigns each submitted article to an appropriate Handling Editor (also referred to simply as the Editor).
+Depending on the topic and specific circumstances, the Editor-in-Chief may appoint a suitable member of the Editorial Team to serve as the Handling Editor or may choose to assume this role personally.
 The Editor-in-Chief may also formally authorize the Deputy Editor-in-Chief to perform any of these responsibilities when necessary, ensuring continuity and efficiency in the editorial workflow.

-Editor (also referred as the Handling Editor) is a designated member of the Editorial Team responsible for managing the editorial workflow for an individual article.
-This includes overseeing the peer review process, selecting suitable reviewers, evaluating their recommendations, and making editorial decisions.Editors are committed to ensuring that reviewers' and authors' identities are protected and that the peer review process is fair, unbiased, and convenient.
+Handling Editor (also referred as the Editor) is a designated member of the Editorial Team responsible for managing the editorial workflow for an individual article.
+This includes overseeing the peer review process, selecting suitable reviewers, evaluating their recommendations, and making editorial decisions.
+Editors are committed to ensuring that reviewers' and authors' identities are protected and that the peer review process is fair, unbiased, and convenient.

 Reviewers are independent experts who provide objective, constructive, and timely evaluations of submitted articles to support editorial decisions and improve the quality of the publication.
 The list of reviewers who have completed one or more reviews for the journal can be viewed at the following link: List of Reviewers